fastoch/Drizzle-ORM/README.md

 - first, you need to choose your database type (MySQL, PostgreSQL, or SQLite)
 - then pick the database driver of your choice (check Drizzle documentation)
+- install Drizzle and the DB driver of your choice: `npm i drizzle-orm postgres`
+-